grafana/k6-docs/src/data/markdown/translated-guides/en/02 Using k6/06 Test life cycle.md

 Instead of VU code, init code does these jobs.

-Why separate init and VU code?
-There are two chief reasons:
+## Benefits of separating init and VU code

+ There are two chief reasons we separate these code stages:
-* Better performance
-* Better design

-### Performance is faster and more accurate
+* Performance is faster and more accurate.
+* The design is more flexible and modular.

-If you read a file from disk every iteration, the script will be needlessly slow.
+On the performance side, if you read a file from disk every iteration, the script would be needlessly slow.

-Even if you cached the contents of the file and any imported modules, the _first iteration_ of the script would be much slower than all subsequent iterations.
+Even if you cached the contents of the file and imported modules, the _first iteration_ of the script would be much slower than all subsequent iterations.
 Worse, if your script imports or loads data dynamically, you'd get slow iterations each time you loaded something new.

-### Design is more modular

-Besides performance, there's another, more interesting reason to separate init code from VU code.
-By forcing all imports and file reads into the init context, k6 lets you execute in different modes without modifying your scripts.
+Besides improving performance, these stages let you execute in different modes without modifying your scripts.
 You should be able to run a k6 script in local, cloud, and clustered systems.
 In the case of cloud and clustered execution, we know which files are needed, so we distribute only those files.
 We know which modules to import, so we can bundle them from the get-go.
-And, tying into the performance point above, the other nodes don't even need writable filesystems&mdash;everything can be kept in-memory.
+And, tying into the performance benefits, the other nodes don't even need writable filesystems&mdash;everything can be kept in-memory.

-As a bonus, you can use this to reuse data between iterations (but only for the same VU):
+As a bonus, you can reuse data between iterations (but only for the same VU):

 <CodeGroup labels={[]}>